-Technology is usually a driving factor in the consideration of medium for a message, and over the last several years we’ve seen the continued metamorphosis of one of the most heralded and ubiquitous in graphic design—album covers.
+Technology is usually a driving factor in the consideration of a medium for a message, since the 21st century began, we’ve seen the continued metamorphosis of one of the most heralded and ubiquitous in graphic design—album covers.

 But for a relatively quick blip that was the eight-track, the CD took over, and technology changed the size by a factor of more than a half less than what designers had previously enjoyed.
 Little changed, however, and designers still treated the square canvas as more-or-less akin to its larger progenitors.